mmaeusezahl/python-windows-surfstick-guide/README.md

 ### Thougts about the "magic" messages

 I have no idea why, but my surfstick will end up in different states depending on the magic message.
-Some examples
+Some examples using a E3135 surfstick:

 | message                                                        | result    | mode   |
 |----------------------------------------------------------------|-----------|--------|